Michael Aldred: Life and career

 Aldred returned to music journalism, contributing to a number of pop magazines of the time.
 Some of these articles were written under his own name and others under pseudonyms, one of which was 'Gary Glitter'.
 Paul Gadd, a runner on Ready Steady Go, later appropriated it as his own stage name.
 Aldred's other work included an article entitled "Why I'd Send A Valentine to Marianne Faithfull" for Fabulous magazine in 1965.
 Despite the article's sentiments, Aldred was gay – and according to a number of writers, had brief affairs with Dave Davies of the Kinks and Andrew Loog Oldham, manager of the Rolling Stones, whom he had met through Brian Jones.
 He wrote the liner notes for the Kinks' LP The Kink Kontroversy, released November 1965.

 In October 1966, Aldred made an unsuccessful attempt at a recording career of his own with Pye Records, recording "Just Around the Corner" with "Don't Make Promises" on the flip side.
 He then moved into music production, his relative youth in what was already a youthful industry earning him the nickname 'Teenage' Aldred.
 His work included recordings for Billie Davis (for whom he also wrote some songs) and Wayne Fontana, with whom in 1970 he recorded a demo version of "Give Me Just A Little More Time" for Philips.
 However, they were beaten to the release by the version by Chairmen of the Board which went to No. 3 in the charts.
 He also produced a number of singles for Timebox and Alan Merrill.

 In the mid-1970s, Aldred moved to the United States where he continued in music production and writing, acting as reviewer for magazines such as Goldmine and Audio.
 Amongst his work at this time was a substantial article on the recording technique of Phil Spector which was run across two editions of Goldmine in 1988.
 He returned to one of his first loves in 1991, compiling a Sarah Vaughan album from her years with Roulette Records.

 Death

-Aldred contracted HIV during the 1980s, before antiretroviral therapy became available to prevent the then inevitable progression from HIV to death caused by AIDS.
+Aldred contracted HIV during the 1980s.
 He died in Westminster, London, on 15 April 1995.